-There are many professional athletes who spend free time helping others through supporting charities or mentoring opportunities.
-The Big Brothers Big Sisters organization of Massachusetts Bay has listed several of them in an online article.
-One of the more notable mentions was Joel Ward.
+Many professional athletes dedicate time to helping others by supporting charities or mentoring others.
+The Big Brothers Big Sisters organization of Massachusetts Bay has compiled a list of 10 Inspiring Athletes who are Positive Mentors and one of the most notable mentions is the San Jose Sharks’ Joel Ward.

-Former tennis champion Zina Garrison – She reached pro status in 1982 and has used her status to help others, particularly at-risk youth.
-As part of her commitment to giving back, Zina makes presentations at schools and has started up the Zina Garrison Academy, which provides free tennis lessons to inner-city children.
+Zina Garrison is a former tennis champion who reached pro status in 1982.
+She has used her status to help others, particularly at-risk youth.
+Zina has a commitment to giving back, making presentation at schools and starting up the Zina Garrison Academy, which provides free tennis lessons to inner-city children.
 She has also been a mentor to another well-known tennis player, Serena Williams.
-The two were matched when they were with the WTA.
+Zina and Serena were matched up in a mentorship program when they were both with the Women’s Tennis Association.

-Bobsledder Steve Mesler – Steve has been known to mentor other athletes and has created his own charity to encourage other pro athletes to connect with mentees.
-His charity, Classroom Champions that organizes presentations of Olympians and Paralympians for schools.
-The athletes’ mentorship with the students is an ongoing process that is conducted through lessons and live video chats.
-There are over 150 classrooms around North America that are involved.
+Bobsledder Steve Mesler has been known to mentor other athletes and has created his own charity, Classroom Champions, to encourage other pro athletes to connect with mentees.
+His charity organizes school visits and presentations by Olympians and Paralympians.
+The athletes’ mentorship with the students is ongoing and is continued through lessons and live video chats.
+There are over 150 classrooms across North America that are involved.

 Professional sports stars often have coaches or other individuals that have supported, encouraged and advised them along the way.
 One Canadian website has compiled a list of famous sports personalities and their mentors.
 They include:

-Once a sports professional can no longer compete there are often limited possibilities for their future career options.
-However, mentoring programs can help them transition from the sports world into business opportunities.
-For example, the Women Athletes Business Network (WABN) is such a program that helps female athletes.
-By pairing them with a skilled business mentor, the mentee is able to use their abilities and experience to transition into a new career.
+Once a professional athlete can no longer compete at the level they once did and they are ready to move on, there may seem to be limited possibilities for future career options.
+However, mentoring programs can help former pro athletes transition from the sports world into the business world.
+As an example, the Women Athletes Business Network (WABN) has a mentoring program designed to harness the untapped leadership potential of elite women from all over the world.
+It pairs the athlete with a skilled business mentor and the mentee can use their abilities and experience to transition into a new career.

 Staring up a workplace mentoring program requires time and energy to do it correctly.
 However, it can be made easier by using mentoring software.
 Programs like Together have been designed to help manage the mentoring process from matching to scheduling to tracking the mentorship success through reporting.

-If you are looking at creating a mentorship program at your workplace, there are a series of steps that can guide you through the process and help you to be successful.
+If you're looking at creating a mentorship program at your workplace, there are a series of steps that can guide you through the process and set you up for success.

-Mentoring has been proven to be effective in a variety of industries, including professional sports.
-Many athletes have been guided themselves by a mentor or two throughout their career.
-There have been many famous mentor-mentee athlete pairs throughout the sports world.
-This often makes them eager to give back and to mentor someone else, particularly youth.
+Mentoring has been proven effective in a variety of industries, including professional sports.
+Many athletes have themselves been a mentee, guided by a mentor or two throughout their career.
+There are plenty of examples of well known and recognizable mentor-mentee athlete pairs throughout the sports world.
+Athletes who were mentored themselves are often eager to give back by mentoring someone else, particularly underprivileged youth.

-Mentoring programs can also be used to assist professional athletes’ transition into new career opportunities.
-This has been successful with female athletes that have moved into the business world through the Women Athletes Business Network (WABN).
+Mentoring programs can also be used to assist professional athletes transition into new career opportunities.
+This has been proven successful with female athletes that have moved into the business world through mentorship in the Women Athletes Business Network (WABN).